SA1L Student Information

 What are the participation requirements for SA1L?

-Applicants must be current 1L students at Western Law.
-All participants in SA1L will be required to complete an anti-oppression and cultural sensitivity module before beginning the program.
+Applicants must be current 1L students at Western Law and will be selected based on availability of positions.
+All external placement participants in SA1L will be required to complete an anti-oppression and cultural sensitivity module before beginning the program.

 What types of placement opportunities are available through SA1L?